kysaadatlie/bookhouse-react/README.md

 This is a ReactJS based book store website.
 Book House - it's a single page application which will only display the desired page you select from the navbar.

 ## How to use it
-To use this template:

-    Clone the repository to your local machine, run npm install
+    Clone the repository to your local machine run npm install
     run npm start